Forensic Chemistry, BS

 FIS 340

-Development of critical thinking, writing and communication skills related to fundamental concepts of analytical instrumentation and its application to the forensic discipline.
+Development of critical thinking, writing, and communication skills related to fundamental concepts of analytical instrumentation and its application to the forensic discipline.

-Arson and Explosives Analysis Lab
+Arson and Explosives Analysis

-FIS 451L
+FIS 451

-Develops laboratory skills related to chemical analysis of ignitable liquids, explosives and post-combustion residues.
+Develops laboratory skills related to chemical analysis of ignitable liquids, explosives, and post-combustion residues.
 Emphasis on instrumental methods of analysis, including various forms of chromatography and mass spectrometry and extensive hands-on experience interpreting data derived from analyzing ignitable liquid residues and explosives.

 Analysis of Seized Drugs